camwebb/wfo-salicaceae/wfo_editing_policies.md

 to either the author string or citation string, it is vital to notify IPNI to ask them to update their data.

-Policy:

- * Since changing IPNI records is laborious for us and them, minor variants in the IPNI citation string should be tolerated.
+Since changing IPNI records is laborious for us and them, minor variants in the IPNI citation string should be tolerated.
 Examples include the publication year not in parentheses, or an extra page range added to the treatment page (e.g., ‘505 (-507)’).
 True errors should always be corrected.

 ## How to handle conflicting authorities